 After completion of the Interior Design program, the student will have developed the skills and knowledge necessary to obtain an entry-level position in the Interior Design industry.
-Career opportunities are available in residential and niche markets, as well as commercial markets such as healthcare, hospitality, and other businesses where good design can attract more businesse.
+Career opportunities are available in residential and niche markets, as well as commercial markets such as healthcare, hospitality, and other businesses where good design can attract more business.

 Total Classroom Hrs: 1080

 Total Externship Hrs: 180

 Total Program Hrs: 1260

 Total Weeks: 62

+Total Semester Hours of Credit: 40

+Clock Hrs: Lecture/Lab

+Credential Earned: Diploma

 Academic Year: 24 credits/36 weeks (Term Type C)